On this page

 In the amendment demand, you must clearly state whether you want the secured party to:

-2. amend the registration to remove some of the property described in it.7
+- amend the registration to remove some of the property described in it.
+Details of the types of authorised amendments are outlined in section 178 of the PPS Act.

 You should provide the secured party with evidence that shows the property described in the registration no longer secures any debt owed to them by you or anyone else.